erkkah/timogrios/README.md

 TIMOGRiOS comes with a **complete debug setup** for VS Code with two configurations: "Debug on device" and "Debug in simulator".
 Simply switch to the "run and debug" panel (⇧ ⌘ D), select the configuration and press "run" (▶ / F5).

-You can also run `launch.sh debug` to launch the app in the LLDB commandline debugger.
+You can also run `./launch.sh debug` to launch the app in the LLDB commandline debugger.

 > NOTE: On the simulator, the debugger breaks on launch and you need to "continue".